nf-core/funcscan/paper/paper.md

 The continuing decrease in sequencing costs and the subsequent increase in available sequenced prokaryotic genomes and metagenomes has gone hand-in-hand with the development of numerous bioinformatics tools to predict gene functions.
 Several pipelines have been developed to chain single-purpose tools together to provide a more comprehensive context.

-Pipelines with similar functionality to nf-core/funcscan have been developed, with the most similar being mettannotator (Table 1).
+Pipelines with similar functionality to nf-core/funcscan include the pipeline mettannotator.
 This pipeline meets the criteria of scalability and reproducibility on the same level as nf-core/funcscan, due to its similar implementation in Nextflow and in most parts also based on the nf-core pipeline template.
 While focused on somewhat different gene types (e.g. snRNA, mobilome), shared features include ARG and BGC prediction as well as aggregation of results.
 In contrast, nf-core/funcscan provides additional AMP screening and the integration of taxonomic classifications for all genes to provide additional ecological context around predicted genes.
-Regarding pipeline stability and reliability, nf-core/funcscan is the only pipeline to implement comprehensive unit tests on module and pipeline level, using the nf-test framework (Table \ref{tab:pipelines}).
+Regarding pipeline stability and reliability, nf-core/funcscan is the only pipeline to implement comprehensive unit tests on both module and pipeline level, using the nf-test [@forer_improving_2024] framework (Table \ref{tab:pipelines}).

 | Feature                                 | funcscan | mettannotator | bacannot | HT-ARGfinder | PathoFact | SqueezeMeta | MetaERG | ARGs-OAP |
 | --------------------------------------- | -------- | ------------- | -------- | ------------ | --------- | ----------- | ------- | -------- |